 Psychostimulant Drug withdrawal is also commonly associated with depression.
 This withdrawal is the abstinence syndrome, psycho-motorically retarded depression, most commonly seen in cocaine addicts.

-Drug use is commonly associated with increased risk of suicidal thinking.
+Drug use is commonly associated with an increased risk of suicidal thinking.
 Anhedonia, depression, and despair often co-occur in OUDs and have been suggested as a cause of the current overdose epidemic.
 Suicide rates have increased in nearly every state over the past two decades, and half of the states have seen suicide rates go up by more than 30 percent.

 In addition, rates of emergency department visits for non-fatal self-harm, a primary risk factor for suicide, increased by 42 percent.
 Two-thirds of suicide completers had a history of treatment for mental health or substance use disorders, with approximately half in treatment when they died of suicide.